AdrianVollmer/PowerHub/README.md

 Usage
 =====

-PowerHub has two mandatory arguments: the first is the callback host (can be an IP address) and the second is either `--auth <user>:<pass>` or `--no-auth`.
-The latter disables basic authentication which is *not recommended*.
-This host name is used by the stager to download the payload.
+PowerHub has one mandatory arguments: the callback host (can be an IP address).
+You should also use `--auth <user>:<pass>`, otherwise, a randomly generated password will be used for basic authentication.
+The switch `--no-auth` disables basic authentication which is *not recommended*.
+The callback host name is used by the stager to download the payload.
 If the callback port or path differ from the default, it can also be changed.

 Read `./powerhub.py --help` for details.